top of page

 Magnesium Malate:

 Highly soluble and a great choice for those who suffer from chronic fatigue.
 This is due to the high source of malic acid (natural fruit acid present in most cells) which is a vital component of enzymes that play a key role in ATP synthesis and energy production.
-This form is also excellent for muscle recovery and relaxation especially for those doing extensive training.
+This form is also excellent for muscle recovery and relaxation, especially for those doing extensive training.

 Magnesium Oxide: